PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Experiment

-Table~\ref{tab:main} presents the experiment results categorized as coreset methods, static and dynamic disentangled methods, and the holistic method.
-We categorized DM~\cite{dm_2023} as the disentangled methods as they initialize the frames from the real frames in the dataset.
-The results showcase that PRISM achieves state-of-the-art performance in most experimental settings.
-The performance increments of PRISM are smaller in the motion-centric large dataset, where only 8 frames are used for training.
-However, we note that we always achieve the second-best performance, if not first.
-Additionally, PRISM scales along with the VPC which was not the case with Wang et. al~\cite{video_distillation_2024}.
+\textbf{Performance Analysis.} Table~\ref{tab:main_performance} presents the experiment results categorized as coreset methods, static and dynamic disentangled methods, and the holistic method.
+We categorize DM~\citep{dm_2023} as a disentangled approach because it initializes synthetic frames from real dataset samples.
+Overall, the results demonstrate that PRISM achieves highly competitive performance across various settings, often outperforming prior methods while establishing state-of-the-art storage efficiency.
+On the large-scale Kinetics-400 dataset, the performance increments are naturally smaller since only 8 frames are utilized for training.
+The performance increments of PRISM are smaller in the large dataset, where only 8 frames are used for training, as shown in Table~\ref{tab:large-scale}.
+We observe that in the extremely low-data regime of Kinetics-400 at VPC 5 ($T=8$, $64\times64$), the image-based DM baseline outperforms PRISM ($9.1\pm0.9$ vs. $8.1\pm0.1$).
+This specific performance gap may be attributed to the inherent stability of image-based initialization compared to our method's dynamic synthesis from noise.
+However, even in this challenging environment, PRISM still outperforms the only other video-specific method (Wang et al., $7.0\pm0.1$) and successfully regains the top performance at VPC 1 ($7.1\pm0.1$ vs. DM’s $6.3\pm0.0$).
+This shift demonstrates PRISM’s strong efficacy and relevance in high-compression scenarios.

-As the storage footprint of condensed data is a critical factor in dataset condensation, we report the storage requirements in Table~\ref{tab:storage}.
-We follow the same calculation procedure as prior work~\cite{video_distillation_2024}, treating each sample as a \texttt{float32} tensor.
-For PRISM, the reported storage corresponds to the total number of frames retained after the condensation process completes for each VPC setting.
-We ignore the negligible overhead from storing frame indices (less than 0.000016 MB per index).